Industrial Settlements

 Summary of Dominant Character

-© SYAS
+Photo © SYAS

 By the late 19th century some industrial manufacturers were employing much larger numbers of workers than could be accommodated within the increasingly crowded historic settlement areas or within single rows of 5-10 houses.
-The development of the ‘Ryecroft and Sandhill, Rawmarsh’ character area (figure 3) shows how by this time rows were built on a larger scale, increasingly featuring the varied institutional and recreational facilities associated with independent communities.

-Industrial settlements often feature allotment gardens associated with workers housing.
-Large areas of these can be seen on historic OS maps (figs 3 and 4) of these settlements, although many are now in neglected conditions or have been overbuilt during the 20th century.
+The development of the ‘Ryecroft and Sandhill, Rawmarsh’ character area shows how, by this time, rows were built on a larger scale and were increasingly associated with the varied institutional and recreational facilities characteristic of these independent communities.
+Industrial settlements often feature allotment gardens and large areas of these can be seen on historic OS maps of these settlements.
 Other facilities included football and cricket pitches, recreation grounds and parks.
 In the mining villages these facilities were generally provided by the Miners Welfare Fund, the product of a levy paid by colliery companies of 1d on every ton of coal produced following the Mining Industry Act of 1920 (Griffin 1971, 170).
 These developments are often part of a phase of later improvements to the original industrial settlement.

-Figure 3: The development of the ‘Rycroft and Sandhill, Rawmarsh’ character area showing some typical characteristics of the ‘Industrial Settlement Zone.
+Figure 3: The development of the ‘Rycroft and Sandhill, Rawmarsh’ character area showing some typical characteristics of the ‘Industrial Settlement' zone.

-Historic mapping © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024
+Historic OS mapping © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024

 Relationship with Adjacent Zones